-As at the start of 2021/22, the Fund's records were 100% reconciled and therefore the project moved into its third phase project(Rectification and certification of records).
+As at the start of 2021/22, the Fund's records were 100% reconciled and therefore the project moved into its third phase project (Rectification and certification of records).
 Rectification of records took place, with pensioner payroll being adjusted in October and November 2021.
+During the course of this project some groups of members were ringfenced due to potential issues with some of the core GMP records held on the administration system.
+These are currently being looked into by Equiniti.

 Pre-retirement workshops -The Pensions Team arranged a series of 'Pre-retirement workshops' with a company called Affinity Connect, aimed at members who are thinking of retiring within the next 2 to 5 years.
-These workshops began in May 2018, and during 2020/21, due to the Covid-19 lockdown, Affinity were able to switch to remote sessions and these have continued into 2021/22, with sessions being held in June, September, November and February.
-Affinity provides the facilitator, learning material and bookings for the seminars/workshops free of charge to the Fund and are aimed at members who are thinking of retiring within the next 2 to 5 years.
+These workshops began in May 2018, and during 2020/21, due to the Covid-19 lockdown, Affinity were able to switch to remote sessions and these have continued into 2022/23, with sessions being held throughout the year.
+Affinity provides the facilitator, learning material and bookings for the seminars/workshops free of charge to the Fund.
 Feedback from the sessions has been very positive.